Minnesota company sells world's first regenerative organic vanilla extract. What does that mean?

 Unlike USDA Organic labels, a private group — rather than a government agency — administers the regenerative organic certification with the help of third-party auditors.

-The Regenerative Organic Alliance, which Patagonia, Dr. Bronner and the Rodale Institute helped establish in 2017, has certified about 6 million acres, a thousand different products, 350 crops and 150 brands as ROC.
+The Regenerative Organic Alliance, which Patagonia, Dr. Bronner's and the Rodale Institute helped establish in 2017, has certified about 6 million acres, a thousand different products, 350 crops and 150 brands as ROC.

 "Climate change is happening before our eyes, but if you do what I do all day, you don't stop to think about all the frightening aspects," said the group's executive director, Elizabeth Whitlow.
 "Something I keep encountering is hope.
 I'm so full of hope because of the people I'm surrounded by."